 Transparent aligner systems are a completely different solution for straightening teeth.
 They consist of a series of clear plastic braces/aligners (or ‘trays’) which fit snugly over the teeth.
 Trays are custom made for each patient from dental scans or impressions.
 Every two weeks or so the patient must switch to a new aligner, and bit by bit, they shift the teeth to the desired position.

-Treatment with invisible braces typically takes between 9 and 18 months.
+Treatment with invisible braces typically takes between 9 and 18 months, but it may be as little as 3–6 months for minor correction.

 One big benefit of these braces is they can be removed, although only for two to four hours per day.
 This allows the wearer to eat what they like and clean their teeth as normal.
 They are also far less noticeable than any kind of fixed braces—even those with clear brackets—so they are the perfect solution for people who want to straighten their teeth discreetly.